Jean-François Honoré, baron Merlet: Consulate and Empire

 After the coup of 18 Brumaire (9 November 1799), an event to which he showed himself favorable, Merlet was appointed general counsel of Maine-et-Loire (1 June 1800).

 His political career was resurrected when he was appointed to the prefecture of the Vendée (9 Frimaire IX, or 30 November 1800), a position he accepted despite the difficulties that a country still smoking from the fire of the civil war was to pose to his administration.
 He held this vital position for eight years.

 His most important task in Vendée involved the construction of a new chef-lieu to replace the ruined Fontenay-le-Comte.
 The town of La Roche-sur-Yon was selected for a massive renovation and renamed Napoleanville by Merlet.
 The project was an abject failure, and provoked the wrath of Napoleon when he happened to visit in 1808.

 After you have administered the Vendée for eight years, Merlet was moved to the prefecture of the department of Maine-et-Loire (12 February 1809), and that of the Roer (on 18 February following); but he refused, in protest of the intolerable military conscription.
 He was immediately appointed president of the commission of the magistrate of the Rhine in Strasbourg.

-He organized the effort to improve the navigation of the Rhine, Basle to the mouth.
+He organized the effort to improve the navigation of the Rhine, Basel to the mouth.
 Disappointed by this new workload, he resigned in 1812 and he waited in vain for a better post.

 At the foundation of the Legion of Honor, he was appointed one of the commanders of the order.
 He is also appointed Master of Requests in extraordinary service to the Council of State at the time of its foundation (11 June 1806).
 He was named baron of the Empire 9 September 1810.